ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 3. For block storage, object storage, and Portworx only: Make sure that you [installed the Helm server Tiller with a Kubernetes services account](/docs/containers?topic=containers-helm#public_helm_install).

-4. For<roks311-vpc> classic</roks311-vpc> block storage, object storage, and Portworx only: Make sure that you installed the latest Helm chart version for the plug-in.
+4. For classic block storage, object storage, and Portworx only: Make sure that you installed the latest Helm chart version for the plug-in.

    **Block and object storage**: